Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 4. Open the serial monitor

-5. Verify the serial monitor list looks like the one below, based on selections you made
+5. Verify the serial monitor list looks like the one above, based on selections you made

 6. Verify the data made it to Home Assistant and ThingSpeak as expected